Linaro/vixl/doc/design/code-generation.md

 ### `ExactAssemblyScope(MacroAssembler* masm, ...)`

 - Do the same as `EmissionCheckScope`.
-- Block access to the MacroAssembler (using run-time assertions).
+- Block access to the MacroAssemblerInterface (using run-time assertions).

 This scope allows safely generating exact assembly code.
 Compared to `CodeBufferCheckScope`, it disables the `MacroAssembler`, and guarantees that